 Discover India’s artistry at Swadesh, Churchgate

 If you love craftsmanship with a story, step into Swadesh, the luxury artisanal concept store founded by Nita Mukesh Ambani in Churchgate.
-The space celebrates India’s rich heritage through exquisite handwoven textiles, intricate silverware, fine jewellery, and home décor that blends traditional craftsmanship with contemporary design.
-With its museum-like interiors and a curated edit of pieces from every corner of India, Swadesh is a must-visit for anyone who appreciates the artistry behind Indian luxury.
+The space celebrates India’s rich heritage through exquisite handwoven textiles, intricate silverware, fine jewellery, and home décor that blend traditional artistry with contemporary design.
+After exploring the store’s curated treasures from across the country, make time to indulge at the soon-to-open NMACC Theatre Café (launching on October 18), which celebrates India’s culinary soul through timeless flavours and thoughtful craftsmanship.
+With its museum-like interiors, curated edit of India’s finest creations, and a soon-to-open café that brings the same artistry to the table, Swadesh is a must-visit for anyone who appreciates the beauty of Indian luxury in every form.

 Where: Swadesh, Churchgate